 Our Verdict on Mullvad VPN

 As reflected in our pros and cons section, we like Mullvad VPN more than we don’t.
 For the most part, it’s a user-friendly VPN, and we love that it truly lives up to its mission to provide privacy to all users.
+But we think there are many better options out there, see our best VPN guide for our top choices.

 While we wish that it worked better with streaming sites, had faster speeds on U.S. servers, and had a better customer support department, Mullvad is worth considering if you want a VPN that offers complete anonymity.
+Although you can get that too with Nordvpn, PIA, or ExpressVPN.